List of Stargate games: Stargate SG-1: Unleashed

 On February 6, 2013, a trailer for Stargate SG-1: Unleashed was posted on IGN.
 The game is an adventure game featuring the original SG-1 team for Android and iOS, and was developed by MGM and Arkalis Interactive.

 The story begins when the Goa'uld Sekhmet is inadvertently released from the canopic jar and starts to plot a revenge against the Earth.
 After Jack O'Neill from the alternate timeline appears at the SGC, the original team is sent to discover and counter the sinister plot by Sekhmet.

 The first episode was released on March 14, 2013.
-The second was released November 7, 2013 on iOS only.
+The second was released November 7, 2013, on iOS only.

 Stargate: Timekeepers

-Stargate: Timekeepers will be a real-time tactics video game, it has been announced on May 11, 2021.

-This game is developed by CreativeForge Games and published by Slitherine Software UK Ltd.
+Stargate: Timekeepers is a real-time tactics video game developed by CreativeForge Games and published by Slitherine Software UK Ltd.

-According to the publisher, it will be similar to Desperados III or Shadow Tactics and the release date is scheduled for 2022.
+According to the publisher, it will be similar to Desperados III or Shadow Tactics and the release date was scheduled for 2022.

-On December 14th 2021, the gameplay of the first two missions was revealed during the Home of Wargamers Live+ Winter Edition event.
+On December 14, 2021, the gameplay of the first two missions was revealed during the Home of Wargamers Live+ Winter Edition event.
 Beta test is scheduled for spring 2022 and final release for summer 2022.

-On May 10th 2022, the gameplay of the third mission was revealed during the Home of Wargamers 2022 event.
-Beta test is finally scheduled around the 25th anniversary of Stargate SG-1 on July 27th 2022.
+On May 10, 2022, the gameplay of the third mission was revealed during the Home of Wargamers 2022 event.
+Beta test is finally scheduled around the 25th anniversary of Stargate SG-1 on July 27, 2022.